Panfactum LogoPanfactum

 }

-1. Add a template directive to the module:
+1. Add the following variables to your module:

 module "pod" {